-The remainder of the area is open to the public for hiking, bird watching and other activities that do not harm the natural landscape, the 1500-acre Nachusa Grasslands preservation is a mosaic of community types that includes dry gravel hill prairie, black oak and bur oak savanna, calcareous fen and seeps and sedge meadows.
+The remainder of the 3,000-acre Nachusa Grassland is open to the public for hiking, bird watching and other activities that do not harm the natural landscap.
+The area is a mosaic of community types that includes dry gravel hill prairie, black oak and bur oak savanna, calcareous fen and seeps and sedge meadows.
 Owned and managed by The Nature Conservancy.

 Information for visiting the Nachusa Grasslands:

 • The preserve is open from dawn to dusk.

 • Bison can be viewed from the public roadsides only.
 The bison roam across 1,500 acres of rolling land and are often not visible from the road.
 Binoculars are helpful.
 No hiking is permitted inside the fenced bison unit.

 • An information kiosk is located at the visitor entrance on Lowden Road.